flozero/react-forms-comparaison/readme.md

 Hard to validate performance.
 But the lib is providing a devtool extension to evaluate the performance of your forms. https://www.react-hook-form.com/dev-tools/

+the component are render when loading.
+But it doesnt re render on clicking nor typing or send

 #### Accessibility

 The library is providing some example with accessbility improvment in the form.
 It doesn't give you much more but its fine as it sounds better for the app to handle accessibliity the way they want.
 But appreciate the few examples.